singha53-zz/diablo/analyses/casestudy1_brca/src/brca_analysis.md

 ## [1] 15 20 20
 ```

-# DIABLO-supervised
+## run DIABLO - with optimal keepX

-# Number of variables of each omic-type in the diablo panel
+### Number of variables of each omic-type in the diablo panel

 ```